The One That Got Away (Philippine TV series)

 The One That Got Away is a 2018 Philippine television drama romance comedy series broadcast by GMA Network.
-Directed by Mark Sicat Dela Cruz and Rado Peru, it stars Lovi Poe, Max Collins, Rhian Ramos, and Dennis Trillo in the title role.
-It premiered on January 15, 2018 on the network's Telebabad line up replacing My Korean Jagiya.
+Directed by Mark Sicat dela Cruz and Rado Peru, it stars Lovi Poe, Max Collins, Rhian Ramos, and Dennis Trillo in the title role.
+It premiered on January 15, 2018 on the network's Telebabad line up.
 The series concluded on May 18, 2018 with a total of 88 episodes.
-It was replaced by Inday Will Always Love You in its timeslot.

 The series is streaming online on YouTube.

 Premise

 A story about three women — Alex, Zoe and Darcy, who formed an unlikely friendship after discovering that in different times in their lives, they were romantically linked with the same guy, Liam.